 The State of Michigan monitors phosphorus and other water quality indicators in Lake Macatawa and selected streams every other year.
 This helps measure progress toward improving Lake Macatawa’s water quality.
 The most recent report from the State is the 2012 report.
-2014 and 2016 reports are being processed and will be posted to our website when available.
+They are still processing 2014 and 2016 reports and we will post them to our website when available.

 The GVSU Annis Water Resources Institute (AWRI) has also been monitoring Lake Macatawa and selected streams.
-This is financially supported by Project Clarity and will be used to gauge the overall health of Lake Macatawa and the effectiveness of Project Clarity restorations.
+Project Clarity is financially supporting this effort and we will use the data to gauge the overall health of Lake Macatawa and the impact of Project Clarity restorations.

 2019 AWRI report 2019 AWRI dashboard